Pennsylvania requires state licensure for behavior analysts. Here's what that means for practitioners and operators in PA.

 Pennsylvania uses the title 'Behavior Specialist' for its licensed behavior analyst credential under Act 62.
 Despite the different title, the requirements align with BCBA certification standards and the license is administered by the State Board of Medicine.

-Our team works with ABA providers across Pennsylvania on marketing and growth strategy.
+Higglo works with ABA providers across Pennsylvania on marketing, intake, and growth strategy.
+Talk to our team about your program.